KWENU: Our Culture, Our Future

 REASONS FOR PRESERVING THE INSTITUTION

 The gains of this institution are innumerable to be allowed to be destroyed on the infinitesimal and parochial bases of variation in nomenclature ''Eze Ndiigbo'' tearing Ndiigbo apart or that it is a foreign culture.
 It is a fact of life that there must be struggle where two or more people are gathered, even in most Igbo towns eze-ship is still creating confusion because it is foreign and still not yet properly assimilated in our cultures.
 Therefore we should concentrate on refining the processes to the institution that generate the confusion than to throw away the child and the birth water.
 It is true that some Igbo people who have lost sense of our value system that ''Igbo na asu na olu na olu ma asuo ude obulu ofu, makana ofu aja-ani ji anyi'' have gone to the extreme to destroy our common heritage for self-aggrandizement.
-Therefore it is not enough to abolish this institution based on these facts.
+Therefore it is not enough to abolish tion based on these facts.
 We should realize that the Igbo come together under intense heat just like the amalgam of iron and carbon to form steal and difficult to break once together.

 EZE NDIIGBO, A MISPERCEIVED INSTITUTION